2.3.1. The rules on nationality and origin

 For the purposes of verifying compliance with the nationality rule, the tender dossier and the guidelines for applicants require tenderers and applicants being natural persons to state the country of which they are nationals.
 For legal persons, the tender dossier and the guidelines for applicants requires that the country in which they are established is stated and evidenced by presenting the documents required under that country's law.

-If the Contracting Authority (or Evaluation Committee) suspects that a candidate/tenderer/applicant does not comply with the rules it must ask the candidate/tenderer/applicant to provide evidence demonstrating actual compliance with the applicable rules.
+If the contracting authority (or evaluation committee) suspects that a candidate, tenderer or applicant does not comply with the rules, it must ask the candidate/tenderer/applicant to provide evidence demonstrating actual compliance with the applicable rules.

-In view to demonstrate their actual compliance with the "establishment" criteria, legal person have to demonstrate that their legal person is formed under the law of an eligible State and
+To demonstrate their actual compliance with the "establishment" criteria, legal persons have to demonstrate that:

-All goods (supplies and materials) purchased under a contract financed under an EU instrument, including the EDF, must originate from the EU or from an eligible country (see above, 'nationality', and below, 'exceptions to the rule on nationality and origin').
+All supplies8 purchased under a procurement contract, or in accordance with a grant contract, financed under the EU budget or the EDF shall originate from an eligible country as per the corresponding Instrument. (see above, 'nationality', and below, 'Derogations to the rule on nationality and origin').

-All goods to be delivered under a supply contract fall under the rules of origin, as do materials, goods and components to be incorporated or to form part of the permanent works under a works contract (subject to any specific exceptions as stated below).
+Subject derogation ( granted on case by case or resulting from a general derogation provided for by the Legal basis) all goods to be delivered under a supply contract fall under the rules of origin, as do materials, goods and components to be incorporated or to form part of the permanent works under a works contract.

 Considering that the rule of origin applies to all items tendered and supplied, it is not enough if only a certain percentage of the goods tendered and supplied or a certain percentage of the total tender and contract value comply with this requirement.

-Goods purchased by the Contractor use during the carrying out of the Contract (such as machinery used by a supply contractor for testing and installing the goods supplied, equipment used by a works contractor for building a road, computer used by a service contractor to draft a study) are not subject to the rule of origin.
-It is only if the contract explicitly states that at the end of the contract the ownership of the goods is transferred from the contractor to the Contracting Authority (in the case of procurement contracts) or to the designated local beneficiary(ies) or affiliated entity(ies) and/or final recipients of the action (in the case of grant contracts) that these good are subject to the rule of origin.
+Goods purchased by the contractor for use during the carrying out of the contract (such as machinery used by a supply contractor for testing and installing the goods supplied, equipment used by a works contractor for building a road9, computer used by a service contractor to draft a study) are not subject to the rule of origin.
+It is only if the contract explicitly states that at the end of the contract the ownership of the goods is transferred from the contractor to the contracting authority (in the case of procurement contracts) or to the designated local beneficiary(ies) or affiliated entity(ies) and/or final beneficiary of the action (in the case of grant contracts), that these good are subject to the rule of origin.